 Elizabeth Edwards - tribute delivered at Special Interest Division conference, Phoenix, AZ, June 2008

+Vivian was a mentor to me as well as others, in the fullest sense of the word; a trusted friend, teacher, and counselor.
 Early in my career I worked at UCLA and learned of the Sheehan legends.
 Unfortunately by that time, Joe Sheehan had passed away and Vivian continued the legacy of the evening adult stuttering clinic, held on campus for 2 hours once a week from September until May.

 The Sheehan method taught that fluency was earned.
 The person who stuttered learned the language of responsibility.
 Fundamentals such as: